Back to All Events

 The Naugatuck History Museum will officially reopen to the public on Saturday, March 21 from 10:00 a.m. to 4:00 p.m. with the first phase of our new America 250 exhibit.

-After a winter season of research, planning, and installation, volunteers have been carefully curating a three era exhibit that connects Naugatuck’s story to the broader American experience.
+After a winter season of research, planning, and installation, volunteers have been carefully curating an exhibit that connects Naugatuck’s story to the broader American experience.
 This reopening marks the beginning of that journey.

-Visitors on March 21 will experience two completed exhibit rooms.
+Visitors on March 21 will experience two completed display/exhibit rooms.

-The Nineteenth Century room explores war, industry, and everyday life in the 1800s.
-Highlights include Revolutionary War connections such as the story of Chauncey Judd, Civil War narratives, and reflections on domestic life during a period of rapid change.
+The Revolution & 19th Century room explores war, industry, and everyday life in the 1800s.
+Highlights include Revolutionary War connections (the story of Chauncey Judd), Civil War narratives, and reflections on domestic life during a period of rapid change.
 The exhibit emphasizes both prominent individuals and ordinary residents, illustrating how local families experienced national events.

 This reopening represents Phase One of our America 250 exhibit.

-Phase Two will debut Memorial Day weekend on Saturday, May 23, with the opening of the Twentieth Century room.
+Phase Two will debut Memorial Day weekend on Saturday, May 23, with the opening of the Service and Sacrifice: Our Town Through War in the 20th Century room.
 That space will examine World War I, World War II, and community memory.
 Visitors will encounter stories connected to local service members, monuments, parades, commemorations, and moments such as the Bicentennial, demonstrating how national milestones were experienced and remembered in Naugatuck.

 Admission is free and open to the public.